 Privacy

-Zero-Knowledge Proofs are a cryptographic method that allows one party to prove to another party that a certain claim is true, without revealing any information beyond the validity of the claim itself.
-This technology is crucial in scenarios where information privacy is critical but validation is necessary.
-Zero-Knowledge Proofs ensure that the prover can convincingly demonstrate they have specific knowledge or data without actually exposing that data.
+Zero-Knowledge Proofs are a cryptographic method that allows one party to prove to another party that a certain claim is true without revealing any information beyond the validity of the claim itself.
+This cryptotech is crucial in verification scenarios where information privacy is critical.

 ZKP in Albus Protocol

-Within Albus, Zero-Knowledge Proofs are utilized to enhance privacy and security in digital transactions and verifications.
-Users can prove their compliance with certain policies or criteria set by a Web3 business without revealing the underlying data.
-For instance, a user can prove their eligibility for a service based on age, without disclosing their exact age or birthdate.
-This application of Zero-Knowledge Proofs maintains user privacy while still fulfilling verification requirements.
+Albus utilizes Zero-Knowledge Proofs to ensure privacy of user data throughout verification in KYC/KYB use cases.
+Users can prove compliance with certain policies set by a Web3 business without revealing the underlying data.
+For instance, a user can prove their eligibility for a service based on age, without disclosing their birthdate.

 Groth16 zk-SNARKs